thereferences/practice/docs/source/development/languages/scala.md

 :::{note}
 :class: margin
-This is a brief introduction to the code of practice for Scala, and Apache Spark Scala, programming
+In progress.
+A brief introduction to the code of practice for Scala, and Apache Spark Scala, programming
 :::

 The Scala <a href="https://docs.scala-lang.org/style/" target="_blank">style guide</a>, and will be the team's style